-The terms “data” and “information” are often used interchangeably, but they actually aren’t the same.
-There are subtle differences between these components and their purpose.
+The terms “data” and “information” are sometimes used interchangeably, but they aren’t the same.
 Data is defined as individual facts, while information is the organization and interpretation of those facts.
 If data are the bricks, then information is the house they form when laid out in an organized manner.

 Ultimately, you can use the two components together to identify and solve problems.
-Below, take a deeper dive into data vs information and how these elements can work together in business decision-making.
+Below, we’ll take a deeper dive into data vs information and how these elements can work together in business decision-making.
 We’ll also take a look at how a knowledge management platform can help you organize information and establish a data-driven culture.

 What Is Data?